MouzaAlMheiri/rlac/_posts/2026-02-26-assignment1.md

 If there is one thing the Harry Potter universe does extremely well, it is emotion.
 Fear, loyalty, grief, anger; everything in this world feels just slightly heightened.
 Because of that, we started with a simple curiosity: does the language actually reflect that emotional intensity, and does fanfiction push it even further?

-To explore this, we assembled a mixed corpus of five texts drawn from both the official Harry Potter series and popular fanfiction communities.
-Altogether, the corpus contains 441,225 total words and 18,063 unique word forms, which gave us more than enough material to work with.
-The longest texts are Harry Potter and the Half Blood Prince (171,668 words) and the fanfiction Wishmaster Harry Potter (107,373 words), while the shortest are Reconstructing HP (23,880 words) and HP Next Gen (33,391 words).
-This range actually worked in our favor because it let us compare emotional language across long canonical novels and shorter, more experimental fan works.
+To explore this, we assembled a corpus of five texts from both the official Harry Potter series and popular fanfiction communities.
+The corpus contains 441,225 words and 18,063 unique word forms, giving us ample material for analysis.
+The longest texts are Harry Potter and the Half-Blood Prince (171,668 words) and the fanfiction Wishmaster Harry Potter (107,373 words), while the shortest are Reconstructing HP (23,880 words) and HP Next Gen (33,391 words).
+This range allowed us to compare emotional language across long canonical novels and shorter, more experimental fan works.

-We chose this corpus very intentionally.
-The Harry Potter storyline is built on emotional stakes, and fanfiction communities are known for amplifying those stakes even more, especially when it comes to romance and interpersonal conflict.
-That made this dataset a really good test case for tracking how emotional language shifts across authors and contexts.
+We chose this corpus because the Harry Potter series is built on strong emotional stakes, and fanfiction often amplifies those emotions, especially in romance and conflict.
+This made the dataset an ideal case for examining how emotional language shifts across authors and contexts.

 Our analysis is guided by three main questions:
 What emotions appear most strongly across the texts?
 How do emotional patterns shift throughout each narrative?